wiloon/blog/content/post/web/vue.md

     vue add vuetify
 #### vuetify config
 - use a pre-made template Y
-- use custom theme Y
+- use custom theme N
-- Use custom properties Y
+- Use custom properties N
 - Select icon font: Material Design Icons
 - Use fonts as a dependency: y
 - Use a-la-carte components: y